 Yeison lives with his father and his mother.
-At home, duties include making beds, running errands and cleaning.
+His duties at home include making beds, running errands and cleaning.
+There are 2 children in the family.
 His father is employed and his mother is employed.
-There are 2 children in the family.

 Yeison lives in one of the mountainous communities of Mangos or Golondrinas, home to approximately 15,000 residents.
 Typical houses are constructed of cement floors, mud walls and thatch roofs.
 The most commonly spoken language is Spanish.

 The regional diet consists of maize, beans, beef, rice and plantains.
 Common health problems in this area include parasites, malnutrition and viruses.
 Most adults in Mangos and Golondrinas work as street vendors and earn the equivalent of $164 per month.
 These communities have water and electricity but need schools, food supplies and drug abuse prevention programs.